Marksburg Castle in Germany (with Viking River Cruises)

 Medieval torture implement on display at Marksburg Castle (Photo credit: Colleen Lanin)

-Time for torture
+Time for Torture

 What would a castle be without a dungeon?
 At Marksburg we got a tour of the implements used to ward off crimes during the Middle Ages.
 A long metal caged face mask shaped like a pig’s snout with a weight at the tip was placed on women who committed adultery so their crime could be known to all as they walked on all fours to push the heavy contraption forward.
 Makes the Scarlett letter seem minor, doesn’t it?!
 The lock above was used for thieves, who were placed on display in the town center with their feet and hands secured between the wooden slats; sometimes spikes were placed in the holes to add to the misery.